Devaki Krishnan: Malaysian Indian Congress

-After the election, Krishnan became a member of the Malayan Indian Congress (MIC), which was then only a social and welfare association.
-She contested for the Sentul constituency in the 1959 state election under the Alliance ticket but lost.
+After the election, Krishnan became a member of the MIC, which was then only a social and welfare association.
+She contested the Sentul constituency in the 1959 state election under the Alliance ticket but lost.

 Krishnan was also a champion for the involvement of women in the Malaysian political system.
 In those days, most women stayed at home.
 Wanita (Women) MIC was created in 1975.
-Devaki recruited women throughout the nation for this branch of the party, with considerable her success.
+Devaki recruited women throughout the nation for this branch of the party, with considerable success.
 "No one taught them to come out as they were shy and had strict upbringings.
 Wherever they opened branches in MIC, I would open a women's branch.
 I will take the women aside, talk to them, and tell them what they would gain and how they could go about becoming members."
-In 1975, Devaki was appointed Wanita MIC secretary and Wanita deputy president in 1984 (a position she held for 10 years).
+In 1975, Devaki was appointed Wanita MIC secretary and Wanita deputy president in 1984 (a position she held for ten years).

-She also served as vice-president of the Selangor MIC and chairman of the Selangor Wanita MIC.
+Krishnan was vice-president of the Selangor MIC and chairman of the Selangor Wanita MIC.
 She became the first chairman of the MIC marriage bureau which was set up in 1984.

-Krishnan currently serves as the Chairman of MIC Syed Putra branch.
-She continues to recruit women members for MIC and encourage MIC members to register as voters.
-In August 2021, she was noted as being the longest standing member of the party.
+As chair of the MIC's Syed Putra branch, Krishnan continued to recruit women members and encourage them to register as voters.
+In August 2021, she was the longest-standing member of the party.

 Social contributions

-Devaki joined the Civil Defence Corp in 1953 where she underwent training in fire fighting and welfare.
+Krishnan joined the Civil Defence Corp in 1953 where she underwent training in firefighting and welfare.
 She was later made an instructor.
-Her intensive training paid off during the May 1969 riots when Devaki helped take care of the riot victims and homeless, numbering around 3,500, at Stadium Merdeka.
+Her intensive training paid off during the May 1969 riots when Devaki helped take care of the riot victims and the homeless, numbering around 3,500, at Stadium Merdeka.
 She was in charge of the medical clinic, and continued serving there for several months until all the victims had been cared for and released.

-She was a committee member of the Indian Welfare Society, the Family Planning Association of Selangor, the Pure Life Society and chairman of the St John's Ambulance Association.
+Krishnan was a committee member of the Indian Welfare Society, the Family Planning Association of Selangor, the Pure Life Society and chairman of the St John's Ambulance Association.
 She served on the Social Welfare Committee of Kuala Lumpur for over 15 years and was a committee member of the Tengku Budriah Orphanage and the Serendah Boys Home.
-She is also a Juvenile Court adviser.
+She was also a Juvenile Court adviser.

-Devaki, an active member in women organisations, is also an Executive Council member of the National Council of Women's Organisation (NCWO).
+Krishnan, an active member in women's organisations, was also an Executive Council member of the National Council of Women's Organisation (NCWO).
 She was also instrumental in the passing of the Guardianship Act 1999.
 "We had to canvass even from the opposition, and the National Council of Women's Organisation (NCWO) was the main vehicle.
 What took 12 years was worth it as it managed to allow single women to take care of their children."